-Please allow approximately 15 minutes so that our staff can check to make sure your donation consists of only items we have the capacity to take, is clean, dry and free from any risks of pests.
-And know that we appreciate you thinking of us and that you are working to extend the life of your garments for the sake of our planet.
+To ensure our program is not overwhelmed, we ask walk in donations consist of only items on this guide.
+That donations are all clean, dry, free from any risks of pests and are good, useable condition.
+And know that we appreciate you thinking of us and that you are working to extend the life of textiles and supplies for the sake of our planet.
 Thank you!
+Large donations please call ahead 360-738-6977

 - Vintage lace and linens